kevin4Kin/kin-web-dev-docs/docs/documentation/android-sdk.md

 - Managing Kin accounts
 - Executing transactions against Kin accounts.

-### Accessing a Kin blockchain
+### Accessing the Kin blockchain

 Android apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
-The following statement creates `kinClient` which includes methods to manage accounts on a Kin blockchain.
+The following statement creates `kinClient` which includes methods to manage accounts on the Kin blockchain.

 ```java